 How to Create a Phishing Campaign

 A little setup goes a long way!
-Before launching any campaigns, we recommend:
+Before launching your first phishing campaign, we recommend:

-1. Whitelisting: Ensure your phishing and training emails land in learners’ inboxes without interruption.
-Follow the exact steps in our whitelisting guides for a smooth setup.
+• Ensure phishing and training emails land in learners’ inboxes without being blocked.
+Follow our Whitelisting Guides for step-by-step setup.

-2. Run a Test Phishing Campaign: Send a test to 3- 4 users to check that whitelisting is working and emails are getting through.
+• Send a test to 3 - 4 users to check that whitelisting is correctly configured and emails are being delivered.

 Watch our Video Tutorial: